 Quality of TVET and HE: Improve teacher profiles, in terms of qualifications and field experience.
 Provide learners with greater opportunities for practical and internship training in TVET (prepare a national framework for industry participation), and for research in HE.
 Modernize facilities and equipment to keep abreast of technological change.
 Put in place quality, audit and M&E systems.

 Relevance of Education: Promote research and development to inform the supply of skills development programs.
 Establish a credible LMI system.
 Promote public-private partnerships.
 Improve program content to meet market demands.
+Establish sector councils and other mechanisms for increasing private sector involvement in skills training programs.

 Global Citizenship and Sustainable Development: Develop education policies and programs to promote the inclusion of related subjects in curricula and enhance awareness of the benefits of behavioral change at the individual and social levels.